Cyber-risk: how investors can prepare for the unpredictable

 - Technological: has the company adopted best practices from a technical standpoint?

-Recognising that cyber risk is relevant to many business models, we have engaged with Chief Information Security Officers (CISO) or Data Protection Officers (DPOs) at ten companies Schroders invests in, across sectors such as financial services, technology and telecoms.
+Recognising that cyber risk is relevant to many business models, we have engaged with Chief Information Security Officers (CISO) or Data Protection Officers (DPOs) at numerous companies Schroders invests in, across sectors such as financial services, technology and telecoms.

 Main findings: expertise and board responsibility